tom-kerr/rest_easy/README.md

 results = dpla('v2').Items.GET()
 ```

-Calling Method Items' attribute GET will construct a url string from the parameters we set, query the server, and return the results.
-One can pass the argument **return_format** to GET to convert your results to a format not supported by the API.
-Accepted values are **json**, **xml**, or **object**. **object** will either return an object of class 'QueryObject' or a list of such, depending on the nature of the data being converted. **pretty_print** is another optional argument which when set to **True** will pretty print your results, in addition to returning them.
+This will construct a url string from the parameters we set, query the server, reset our parameters, and return the results.

-Or, if we just want the url string:
+If we just want the url string (parameters are not reset, unless one passes reset=True):
 ```python
 query_string = dpla('v2').Items.get_query_string()
 ```

+One can pass the argument **return_format** to GET to convert your results, for example, to a format not supported by the API.
+Accepted values are **json**, **xml**, or **object**. **object** will convert to json and return a **DynamicAccessor** object, which contains *get* and *getBy* methods for accessing the contents of the results.
+These methods are created on the fly based on the contents themselves.

+**pretty_print** is another optional argument which when set to **True** will pretty print your results, in addition to returning them.

 <h3>Strings</h3>